Chitrakoot, The land of Epics and Legends, Abode of the Gods & Land of Exile

 Tulsidas chandan ghisein | tilak karen Raghuveer ||”

-In his writings, Valmiki narrates that for 10 years, people were suffering from severe famine and animals and birds were parched and starving.
-Sati Anasuya’s severe penance and devotion in prayers to end the sufferings of sages and the animals compelled the river Mandakini to come down on earth and bestow the blessing that led to the replenishing of the town and allow flora and fauna to thrive once again.
-It is because of the sacrifices performed during the prayers, Anusaya was called “Sati” Anusaya.
+In his writings, Valmiki narrates that for 10 years, people suffered from severe famine, and animals and birds were parched and starving.
+Sati Anasuya’s severe penance and devotion in prayers to end the sufferings of sages and animals compelled the river Mandakini to come down on earth and bestow the blessing that led to the replenishing of the town and allowed flora and fauna to thrive once again.
+Because of the sacrifices performed during the prayers, Anusaya was called “Sati” Anusaya.

 Legend has it that during their exile, Lord Rama and Goddess Sita visited the pious Sati Anusuya at this ashram, who gave many discourses about chastity during this time during their exile.